-The ID Card process is currently closed as soccer activities in the province are currently suspended.
+The ID Card process is currently closed as soccer activities in the province are only in Phase 2 (Training and Modified Games) of the Return to Play Plan.
 More information will be available when the process is open again.
 Thank you for your patience during this time.

-Ontario Soccer has made the difficult decision to immediately suspend all sanctioned soccer activities in the province until further notice.
+Ontario Soccer has moved to Phase 2 of the Return to Play Plan.
 As per Ottawa Public Health recommendations, the EODSA office is closed to the public until further notice.
 Further information regarding the processing of ID Cards will be sent out and posted when available.

 BELOW BEFORE APPLYING FOR AN ID CARD***

 moved to a new player registration system for the Outdoor 2019 Season.
 With

 this new system, players will be issued a new Ontario Soccer Number.
 As a

 result, the EODSA will only be issuing ID Cards for players registered in the Indoor 2019-2020 or Outdoor 2020 Season with their new Ontario Soccer Number.
 Please hold off on

 requesting an ID Card until your Club has confirmed you have been registered in

 the new system for the Indoor, 2019-2020 or Outdoor 2020 Season.
 If you are not registered in the Indoor 2019-2020 or Outdoor 2020 season, your ID Card request will be rejected.
 Players can